-The Commission and EU law enforcement agencies, such as the EU Agency for law enforcement (Europol), cannot investigate autonomously nor lead police operations.
+The Commission and EU law enforcement agencies, such as the European Union Agency for Law Enforcement Cooperation (Europol), cannot investigate autonomously nor lead police operations.
 This remains the EU countries’ responsibility.

 In particular, Europol is the EU's criminal information hub, providing information sharing capabilities.
 The backbone is Europol’s Secure Information Exchange Network Application (SIENA), and the Europol Information System (EIS).

 Europol also supports operational coordination.
 The Agency’s Operational Centre is the hub for the exchange of data among Europol, Member States and third countries on specific criminal activities.
 For example, Europol’s operational analysis supports criminal investigations undertaken by Member States.
 Europol’s specialised centres provide tailor-made operational support and expertise to counter organised crime, cybercrime and terrorism.
 For example, the European Counter Terrorism Centre (ECTC) provides operational support to Member States in investigations following terrorist attacks.